brkpplr/brkpplr/README.md

 ### Hi there 👋, Name is Bruno Köppel (Rodríguez)

 - ⚡ Fun Fact: I wrote my first program when I was 14 years old.
-It was afterschool in my hometown of Cuba where I wrote my first hello world program in C in the Dev-C++ IDE on the computer lab, another fun fact is that they were running ubuntu distros instead of windows :o
+It was afterschool, in the computer lab of my middle school back in Cuba, when I wrote my first hello world program in C, using the Dev-C++ IDE.
+Another fun fact is that they were running ubuntu distros in there instead of the usual windows os that other labs had.

 - 🔭 I am a Programmer, sometimes a tinkerer.
 Currently working on a whole lot of projects which you can see in more detail at my [website](http://brunokoppel.com), always looking for cool things to build and explore.